bhaumit143/IT202-011/public_html/Project/proposal.md

       - PR link #1 https://github.com/bhaumit143/IT202-011/pull/20
     - Screenshots
       - Screenshot #1 <img width="924" alt="Screen Shot 2021-11-11 at 7 19 11 PM" src="https://user-images.githubusercontent.com/90281155/141387718-964eb0a4-5dea-4eda-b12d-562273bd29a8.png">
         - Screenshot #1 User can edit their profile after login, they can log out and login again.
 Also, they can change the color of background.
-They also can registernew user.
+They also can register new user.